Spain leave Ramos out of youthful Euro 2020 squad - RFI

 The absence of Ramos means there is not a single Madrid player in the Spain squad.

-Laporte, a 26-year-old Manchester City defender, was born in southwest France and was called up three times for Les Blues but never made it onto the pitch.
+Laporte, a 26-year-old Manchester City defender, was born in southwest France and was called up three times for Les Blues but never made it onto the pitch.#photo1

 Luis Enrique said Laporte's selection "has nothing to do" with the absence of Ramos.